milosptr/devolution/index.md

       Also if you have a need for unique and purpose driven infrastructure tool we can build it for you.
     icon: "/images/cloud.png"
+  - title: Security
+    description: We take security for serious seriously.
+Usually for many it is not important or recognized as priority until disaster or malicious activity happens
+      - then it is usually to late to react and damage is made so in that light we are here to provide continuous proposal and updates related to security of your infrastructure and applications.
+We use layered approach meaning that we dedicate attention to each layer of your stack and make sure that multiple safety nets are implemented.
   - icon: "/images/monitoring.svg"
     title: Monitoring
     description: Our monitoring system connects to your servers and services, gives